dsccommunity/xPSDesiredStateConfiguration/README.md

 ## Versions

 ### Unreleased

-- xService
+* xService
-    - Fixed an issue where services that are not installed but StartupType is "Disabled" in resource will error for not being installed.
-Change will now return as being in compliance.
+    * BREAKING CHANGE: The service will now return as compliant if the service is not installed and the StartupType is set to Disabled regardless of the value of the Ensure property.
+* Fixed misnamed certificate thumbprint variable in example Sample_xDscWebServiceRegistrationWithSecurityBestPractices

 ### 6.4.0.0

 * xGroup: